mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       endpoint: Optional<String> // An alternate host identifier to send KMS requests to.
 May include port number.
 Defaults to "kms.<region>.amazonaws.com"
    }

-If the kmsProvider is "azure" the masterKey is required and has the following fields:
+If the kmsProvider has KMS provider type "azure", the masterKey is required and has the following fields:

 .. code:: typescript